-In the Middle and Upper School, students meet with an advisor during tutorial at 11:05 a.m. in the Middle School and 11:10 a.m. in the Upper School.
-Tutorial is a 35-minute instructional resource period during which students can receive extra help, make up tests/quizzes, participate in specified activities, and/or work with others.
+In the Middle and Upper School, students meet with an advisor during tutorial at 10:55 a.m.
+Tutorial is a 25-minute instructional resource period during which students can receive extra help, make up tests/quizzes, participate in specified activities, and/or work with others.